Branched-Chain Amino Acids (BCAAs)

 CLINICAL STUDIES

-- ^ A multi-nutrient supplement reduced markers of inflammation and improved physical performance in active individuals of middle to older age: a randomized, double-blind, placebo-controlled study.
+- ^ A multi-nutrient supplement reduced markers of physical strain and improved physical performance in active individuals of middle to older age: a randomized, double-blind, placebo-controlled study.

 - ^ a b c Consuming a supplement containing branched-chain amino acids during a resistance-training program increases lean mass, muscle strength and fat loss.